mineus64/Planet-Generator/README.md

 ### Noise Settings

 **Sea Level:** This is added to the height of the output points, which is clamped to between 0 and 1.
 This reduces the altitude of all of the points on the map, effectively increasing the sea level and reducing the amount of mountains.

+**Layers:** The number of layers to use when generating the noisemap.
+More layers means a higher-quality world but also means increased texture generation time.

+**Persistence:** How quickly subsequent layers decrease in strength.

+**Lacunarity:** How quickly subsequent layers increase in roughness.

 **Roughness:** This spaces the sample points further apart to create a rougher planet.